toby-hayhurst/LANDT-py/README.md

 This script works with Landt raw data exported using LANDdt data processing software (https://www.landtinst.com/battery-test-software/) in Excel format.
 When exporting raw data the following should be confirmed:

-1) The raw data file should be in have a file name in the format name_YYMMDD_XXX_Y, where: name is the file name (with no special characters), YYYMMDD is the start date of test, XXX is the battery unit and Y is the channel that the energy storage device was tested on.
+1) The raw data file should have a file name in the format name_YYMMDD_XXX_Y, where: name is the file name (with no special characters), YYYMMDD is the start date of test, XXX is the battery unit and Y is the channel that the energy storage device was tested on.
 2) Exported cycle range set to suitable value for test data (1-100000).
 3) Export file type should be Excel:
     a) Excel formation - one data file per Excel export file, with each raw data sub-table saving in a single sheet